ErikHillard/umd-tourney/README.md

+## Use

+Project is **NOT_IN_USE**
+This will be regularly updated.
+If it is in use please do not update scores randomly, as well the admin account will be disabled.
+Thanks!

 ## Description

 This is a project I started on my own to help the UMD Volleyball Club run tournaments faster and more efficiently.